To NBA coaches, racial equality is a priority of the restart - WHIZ News

 “I’m inspired by how this movement still has great stamina, and I think our ability to go there and still keep the conversation alive with our platforms is important,” Miami coach Erik Spoelstra said.
 “The next step that everybody wants to see is action and lasting, sustainable change in areas of systemic racism and social inequalities.”

 Players are at Disney to compete for a championship, though the broader societal issues have not diminished since they arrived.
 Denver’s Jerami Grant took five questions in an interview last week and all his answers, no matter the topic, revolved around a demand for arrests in the killing of Breonna Taylor.
-Philadelphia’s Tobias Harris took a similar tactic a few days later.
+Philadelphia’s Tobias Harris took a similar tactic a few days later, and the Los Angeles Clippers’ Paul George did after his team’s scrimmage opener Wednesday.
 Houston’s Russell Westbrook has a clothing line that will display social-justice messaging and most players will wear jerseys with similar thoughts printed on the back as well.

 If the players take an action on the court during games, such as kneeling, a person with knowledge of the situation said coaches have agreed to do the same.
 The person spoke to The Associated Press on condition of anonymity because no plans have been announced.